sophie123454321/MultiplayerSnake/README.md

 # 2-Player Snake Game (Java)

-A classic Snake game implemented in Java with **support for two players**, featuring boosts, obstacles, and a save/load system.
+A classic Snake game implemented in Java with support for two players, featuring boosts, obstacles, and a save/load system.
 This project demonstrates game logic, real-time input handling, and modular Java project organization.
+Used Java Swing library for graphics.

 ---